 - 1. This course will be offered online only; students must have access to a reliable computer and internet. - 2.
-This course is the second course in the core paralegal sequence and is required for the Paralegal Studies Certificate, and typically taken concurrently with PARC 101. - 3.
+This course is the second course in the core paralegal sequence and is required for the Paralegal A.A.S. and Paralegal Studies Certificate.
+Students in the A.A.S. may take it concurrently with PARA 101 with instructor permission. - 3.
 This course is a prerequisite for all 200-level paralegal courses. - 4.
+This course may be of interest to anyone with an interest in law including librarians, pre-law students, and criminal justice students. - 5.
+This course may be taken without PARA 101 for non-paralegal students with instructor permission. - 6.
 Students will have free access to Westlaw & Lexis online legal research tools.
 Use of these resources is required.